dimanech/atlas-guide/README.md

 }
 ```

 `scssSrc` is optional.
-Should be used if guideSrc is different from scss root.
-If not defined guideSrc will be used.
+It should be used if `guideSrc` is different from scss root.
+If not defined `guideSrc` will be used.

 ## Usage

-Atlas like Vim consists of two functions - beeping and corrupt files.
+Atlas like Vim consists of two functions - beeping and corrupting files.
 But with minor difference.
 It generate guide and generate reports.
 You need to document code to make it "beeping" and provide config to make it
-generate files for you properly.
+generate files for you project properly.

+In this section we need to cover 2 topics - documenting, reports configuration.

 ### Documenting code

 #### Doc comment

-Add this comment to the scss file and it appears as guide page
+Add this comment to the scss file and it appears as guide page.

 ```scss
 /*md